-See this Calendar's Graduate Programs section for general information about graduate studies.
+See this Calendar's Graduate Programs §202 for general information about graduate studies.
 Specific information about requirements and opportunities in a particular field of study may be obtained from the appropriate Department in the Faculty of Agricultural, Life and Environmental Sciences.
+These Departments include: